briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 ### 5. Access Jenkins Website

-Now, you have deployed a Jenkins service in the Minikube.
+Now, we have deployed a Jenkins service in the Minikube.
 You can check if the Jenkins pod is in `Running` state

 ```dos
 kubectl get pod
 ```

-If so, **forward** the port to your local and then you can access the Jenkins website
+If so, **forward** the port to our local and then we can access the Jenkins website

 ```dos
 kubectl --namespace default port-forward svc/jenkins 8080:8080
 ```

-Open your **browser** and type `http://127.0.0.1:8080`
+Open our **browser** and type `http://127.0.0.1:8080`

 <!--
 `http://0.0.0.0:8080`